-If you remember the time when you were a teenager, you know it was also time when you probably made the worst judgements and took the worst risks you could ever take.
+If you remember the time when you were a teenager, you know it was also a time when you probably made the worst judgments and took the worst risks you could ever take.

 It was time of challenges and powerful emotions and a period of doubt and confusion.
 Back then, the adults would just blame the hormones for everything you did.
 Everyone lived through these struggles.

 Now, you see what was actually all about.
 Finally you understand what were you parents feeling and thinking when you were in your teenage years.